 8 Tips to Care for Your Psoriasis

-Medicines are best, but there are things you can do to treat your psoriasis without a prescription.
+Medicines are best, but you can do some things to treat your psoriasis without a prescription.

 Tip 1: Keep Skin Moist

-Before hopping into bed, wrap your slathered-up skin with a bandage or plastic wrap.
+Before you hop into bed, wrap your skin with a bandage or plastic wrap.
 In the morning, wash the area gently.
 Over time, this can reduce scaling.

 Tip 2: Bathe With Care

 Too many baths and showers can dry your skin.
-Here are a few suggestions:
+To keep that from happening you can:

 - Take fewer showers and baths.
 They can strip your skin of natural oils.
 Bathe every other day or every third day, especially during the winter months.